Jgriebel1990/feathr-whoami-2021/NOTES.rst

     I had experience with express routing and mongo, but I had not had the chance to use those together to create authentication.
     On a previous personal project of mine I used google firestore and firebase to create authentication.
 So I was very excited to learn auth from scratch

     There were a few packages that I had to learn to create this app. bcrypt and express-session were brand new to me.
+I was pretty excited to learn about password hashing and salt values.
+    I have had experience with them in the past, but that was not in a coding environment and did not know how it worked.
+The same was true of express-session.
+I know how cookies work generally but it was nice to learn how to use them to create a login session.
 I did follow a tutorial for these sections of my code.
     The process that I like to follow with tutorials is to watch or read the whole thing first and then try to write the code.
 If I have trouble with a certain area I will bring up the tutorial and code along with it.

-    So the biggest learning curve was combining those two with express and mongo to create a user in mongo, store the password securely and then retrive them upon login.
+    The biggest learning curve was combining those two with express and mongo to create a user in mongo, store the password securely and then retrive them upon login.
     It also took me a day or so to implement the username rendering on the /me page after login.
 I was close a few times.
 I could render the user_id, but not the username.
     I eventually figured it out by kind of reverse engineering my own code, so I was really excited when I finally got it working.